In 2026, What Medical Schools Require Casper?

 Why Do Medical Schools Require Casper?

 Strong interpersonal skills are just as vital to a doctor’s success as superior cognitive abilities and medical know-how.
-Doctors must be able to effectively listen and communicate with their patients in order to accurately diagnose them and, depending on the specialty, deliver bad news to the patient and their family when the time comes.
+Doctors must be able to listen effectively and communicate with their patients to accurately diagnose them and, depending on the specialty, deliver bad news to the patient and their family when the time comes.
 They must also maintain absolute professionalism throughout every patient interaction and be guided by iron-clad ethics.

 While your personal statement, letters of recommendation, and Work and Activities section provide some insight into your ethical decision-making, empathy, and communication skills, the primary focus of your medical school application is your hard skills.

 Admissions committees want to know who you are beyond your grades.
-They do not want to accept an applicant with stellar grades if it means that the applicant is socially inept, rude, or possesses a Machiavellian sense of morals and ethics.
+They do not want to accept an applicant with stellar grades if it means the applicant is socially inept, rude, or possesses a Machiavellian sense of ethics.

 When faced with an ethical dilemma, as physicians often are, what will you do?
 Will your patients feel safe and comfortable with you, or will they dread every interaction and question whether or not you have their best interests at heart?